rospiess/CrimeBook/README.md

 - Case detail view: Show all associated convictions with links to their detailed view.

-- (Distinction between association and conviction is not yet made) Person detail view: Show all associated convictions / open cases (with role) (implemented) with links to their detailed view.
+- Person detail view: Show all associated convictions / open cases (with role) (implemented) with links to their detailed view.

 - Close/reopen case
+- Basic case creation
 - Register new users.